Make Your Next Trip Extraordinary

 Scam Alert

 At the Giza Pyramids, the scam goes like this: “Camel ride, camel ride?
 No!
 Camel photo, camel photo?
 No!
 Just one picture with my camel for free?
 No!
 You want to get up on my camel for free?”
 Finally you relent, because really you do want to get up on the camel’s back.
-For goodness’ sake, everyone wants to have a picture of themselves seated on a camel with the Pyramids in the background.
+For goodness’ sake, everyone wants to have a picture seated on a camel with the Pyramids in the background.
 So up you go, and you are happy for the moment.
 Then the camel driver says, “Twenty dollars to get down from the camel!”

 Airport Intel